dramforever/nix-dram/README.md

 +
 ```

 Another thing is compatibility with the old syntax.
+In the case of a wrapper, it
-It is possible to be allow
-for both 'implicit flake' and 'explicit flake' `INSTALLABLE` to work together as
+could be possible to be allow for both 'implicit flake' and 'explicit flake'
-described in ['Changes to `INSTALLABLE`'](#changes-to-installable), but it is
+`INSTALLABLE` to work together as described in ['Changes to
-going to be much more handling.
+`INSTALLABLE`'](#changes-to-installable), but it is going to be much more
+handling.

 A script would need to look at *each* `INSTALLABLE` argument and translate those
 that need translating.
 Figuring out which arguments are `INSTALLABLE` is